Yoska393/rrda/README.md

 This R package `rrda` provides functions for performing **ridge redundancy analysis (rrda)**.

-- rrda/script_rrda:  Acripts and my own functions used in our article.
+- rrda/script_rrda:  Scripts and my own functions used in our article.
 - rrda/RDAdata:  Application data used in our article.

 It is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
 The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

 ## 📊 Data